One More Day (album)

 One More Day is the sixth studio album by American country music band Diamond Rio.
 It was released in 2001.
-Although its lead-off single "Stuff" peaked at #36 on the Hot Country Songs charts, the title track, "One More Day", became popular on radio after the death of Dale Earnhardt, Sr., and went on to become a Number One country hit.
+Although its lead-off single "Stuff" peaked at #36 on the Hot Country Songs charts, the title track, "One More Day", became popular on radio after the death of Dale Earnhardt, and went on to become a Number One country hit.
 Also released from this album were "Sweet Summer" and "That's Just That".
 "I'm Trying" was previously recorded by Kevin Sharp on his 1998 album Love Is, and later by Martina McBride on her 2009 album Shine.